rugabunda/Auto-Updaters/uBO-auto-update.md

 ## uBlock Origin Classic Auto-Updater for Chrome

-**Automatically download, install, and keep uBlock Origin Classic updated on Chromium-based browsers.** Bypass Googles war on evolution and innovation,  re-secure your browser again by using the classic version of uBlock Origin via automatically updating the sideloaded extension.
+Automatically update the classic sideloaded extension.
+Bypass Googles war on security, evolution and innovation.
+Re-secure your browsing experience once again by using the classic version of uBlock Origin.

+**Automatically download, install, and keep uBlock Origin Classic updated on Chromium-based browsers.**

 ### Quick Start
 1. Run the script to download uBO to your chosen folder